justmagici/capebase/README.md

 ## Overview

-CapeBase is a Python library designed for building real-time backends with single-instance databases, ideal for small to medium projects.
-It provides auto-generated REST APIs, real-time updates, and built-in data access controls.
-Database-agnostic by design, it supports SQLite, PostgreSQL, and MySQL, while seamlessly integrating with FastAPI and SQLModel for straightforward development.
+CapeBase is a lightweight yet powerful Python library that transforms your backend development.
+It provides real-time capabilities, auto-generated REST APIs, and fine-grained data access controls—all with minimal setup.
+Designed for small to medium projects, CapeBase is database-agnostic, supporting SQLite, PostgreSQL, and MySQL while seamlessly integrating with FastAPI and SQLModel.

 ## ✨ Features